 Borrowing lessons from Mother Nature's ability to use solar energy, scientists at the Photosynthetic Antenna Research Center learned how a primitive microbe regulates the harmful effects of excess sunlight...

 Making plastics isn’t as efficient as it could be.
-At the Inorganometallic Catalyst Design Center, scientists found a material that could lead to better options...
+At the Inorganometallic Catalyst Design Center, scientists found a material that could lead to a better options...

 If you’ve cleaned your junk drawer lately, you’ve probably thought about how to dispose of old batteries.
 Scientists at the Nanostructures for Electrical Energy Storage thought about that problem too...